Ava's adeli dreams

 On 22nd Novemeber 2014 Ava said Mummy for the first time and she's making more and more speech sounds.

 We are also now in the enviable position of being able to access some home based therapy for Ava, thanks to the team at Kids Physio works in Colchester.
 Ava has been attending there for 2 hours of physiotherapy a week since January 2016 and this has all been possible due to fundraising.
 Ava's continuing to make good progress.
 The physio is helping her to stay strong, happy and pain free and her posture has increased dramatically and she's now sitting with minimal support and weight bearing through her arms.
+Unfortunately in September 2018 Ava sustained a fractured femur whilst seizuring.
+She has since been diagnosed with osteoporosis but this hasn’t stopped Ava and she never gives up on striving to be better and stronger.

 Should we exceed the target amount (or if we do not raise enough funds, or if they cannot be used for any other reason) the funds raised will go to the general funds of Tree of Hope to assist other sick children.